xalanq/DiaryX/docs/en/hackathon_writeup.md

 ## Executive Summary

 DiaryX represents a revolutionary approach to digital journaling that addresses one of the most critical challenges of our digital age: **maintaining privacy while leveraging AI capabilities for personal reflection and growth**.
-By harnessing the groundbreaking capabilities of Gemma 3n, DiaryX delivers a completely offline, multimodal diary application that transforms how people capture, organize, and reflect on their life experiences.
+By harnessing the groundbreaking capabilities of Gemma 3n running on Ollama or Google AI Edge, DiaryX delivers a completely offline, multimodal diary application that transforms how people capture, organize, and reflect on their life experiences.

 ## The Problem We Solve